Denied boarding on a flight

 Find out your rights and make a claim

-• If you have been denied boarding, you may be entitled to assistance and compensation from the airline.
-Feel free to use our free tool, the Flight Calculator.
-By answering questions, you will find out what rights you have, such as whether and how much compensation you are entitled to.
+If you are denied boarding, you may be entitled to both assistance and compensation from the airline.
+Use our flight calculator to find out what you are entitled to.

 Send your claim to the airline